Security-Onion-Solutions/securityonion-docs/cases.rst

 History
 -------

 On the History tab, you can see the history of the case itself, including any changes made by each user.
-You can drill into each row to see more detail.

 .. image:: images/cases-history.png
   :target: _images/cases-history.png